About Our Chair

 Undergraduate Program Overview

 Taking economics courses is a very popular choice for undergraduates at the University of Maryland.
-In 2011-2012 about 1100 majors pursued a bachelor's of arts in economics here, and 390 degrees were awarded.
+In 2012-2013 about 1100 majors pursued a bachelor's of arts in economics here, and 365 degrees were awarded.
 Economics courses are also taken by other majors to meet various requirements or simply because it's an interesting field of study, highly relevant to "real world" issues.
-Over 69% of students taking economics are not currently majors in this field!
+Over half of the students taking economics are not currently majors in this field!

 If you are interested in declaring economics as your major or just in perusing the different courses we offer, click on the link below to get more information.